CampingCare/n8n-node/README.md

 2. Search for "Starfish (CampingCare/HotelCare) API"
 3. Enter your API credentials:
    - **API Key**: Your Starfish API key
+   - **Webhook Secret** (optional): Value used to validate incoming webhooks; Starfish will echo it in the `X-Webhook-Secret` header and requests without it will be rejected.

 ### Obtaining Your API Key